 The cross-party group of MPs and Peers will now meet in the autumn for its first session.
 Secretariat support is being provided jointly by Give us a Chance (GUAC) and PlaceShapers – two leading membership groups in the social housing sector.

-Give us a Chance Chair, Jayne Entwistle, commented: “This new APPG provides a powerful platform for GUAC and its members to advance the work that social housing providers do in helping people into work.
-Closing the unemployment gap in social housing is vital, and this new group brings together those most passionate about seeing change in the sector”.
+Jayne Entwistle, Chair of Give Us A Chance, said: “The APPG provides a powerful platform for GUAC and its members to advance the work that social housing providers do in helping people into work.
+Closing the unemployment gap in social housing is vital, and this new group brings together those most passionate about seeing change in the sector.”

-PlaceShapers Board member Matt Campion (CEO of Shepherds Bush Housing Group) said: “As the voice of community focused housing associations we know the support we give our residents on employment is life-changing.
+Matt Campion, PlaceShapers Board member and CEO of Shepherds Bush Housing Group, said: “As the voice of community focused housing associations we know the support we give our residents on employment is life-changing.
 In five years, we have directly helped at least 60,000 residents into jobs and training.
 This, combined with the homes we provide, provides the foundations of the strong healthy communities of which we are part.

 “In a fast-changing political environment, the cross-party commitment to this work is testimony to its importance.
 Our role in the APPG forms part of our 2018 national campaign We Care which highlights the impact – economic and social - made by additional services offered by our members.”